LG Chem Recalls Certain Home Batteries Over Fire Concerns

 "LG Chem has received five reports of thermal events in the United States causing limited property damage," the letter notes.
 "There have been no reported injuries.
 LG Chem is undertaking this voluntary action as part of its continued commitment to product safety and to providing the highest quality and service to its customers."

 Customers with one of the affected units will get a free replacement containing "state-of-the-art" cells manufactured in 2020.
-LG Chem did not respond to request for comment by the time of publication.
+LG Chem did not respond to a request for comment by the time of publication.

-The RESU has been a prominent player in the small but growing home energy storage market, which just notched its sixth consecutive quarterly installation record.
-It has been a central component of solar installer Sunrun's buildout of solar-plus-storage, which reached 13,000 homes as of November.
-The RESU was also available through distributors such as CED Greentech and BayWa r.e.
+The Resu has been a prominent player in the small but growing residential energy storage market, which just notched its sixth consecutive quarterly installation record.
+It has been a central component of solar installer Sunrun's build-out of solar-plus-storage, which reached 13,000 homes as of November.
+The Resu was also available through distributors such as CED Greentech and BayWa r.e.

 The recall affects approximately 5 percent of Sunrun's BrightBox battery installations, spokesperson Wyatt Semanek noted in an email.

 "We have already started proactively replacing batteries impacted by the recall and have credited customers for the brief downtime," he noted.
-"Home solar and battery systems that are properly designed, installed, and maintained have a long track record of system safety."
+"Home solar and battery systems that are properly designed, installed and maintained have a long track record of system safety."

 Batteries come with risks, but the recall shows the value of choosing a supplier that can stand by its warranty, said Barry Cinnamon, whose company Cinnamon Energy Systems has installed LG Chem batteries with SolarEdge inverters since 2017.
 Some of those units are on the recall list, but "we've had zero problems" with them so far, he said.